The Problem with Invasive Plants

-You, your colleagues, neighbors, family members, and friends may wonder why invasive plants are a problem.
-The Missouri Invasive Plant Council created this document to help answer questions you may have.
+Wonder why invasive plants are a problem?
+The Missouri Invasive Plant Council created this page to help answer questions you may have.

 What are invasive plants?